Physical Property Testing

 A thermogravimetric analysis is conducted by heating a sample at a constant rate over a range of temperature while the sample is on a balance.
 The test gives a thermogram that indicates mass loss as a function of temperature.
-Differential scanning calorimetry gives the change in heat flow into (or out of) a sample over the range of temperature.
+Differential Thermal Analysis gives the change in heat flow into (or out of) a sample over the range of temperature.
 Both of these services are reported by providing a copy of the thermogram.
-For more information on TGA/DSC, please click here.
+For more information on TGA/DTA, please click here

 This test generally involves freezing the sample and then allowing it to warm slowly while making temperature observations at a fixed frequency.
 The temperatures are plotted and the freezing point determined from the chart.
 Methodology is given in ASTM, USP and EP tests.

 This test is performed using a melting point apparatus.
 It requires a small sample size (several mg) of crystalline product to be placed in a capillary tube and heated slowly while the technician watches for a phase change.
 Once observed, the technician indicates the temperature.
 The beginning of melt, middle of melt and end of melt temperatures are recorded and reported.